rlugtu/fitpals/README.md

 [Heroku](https://fitpaltracker.herokuapp.com/)

 ##Description
-This Fitpal is a fitness planning app that allows users to plan and schedule workouts
+Fitpal is a fitness planning app that allows users to plan and schedule workouts

 ## Wireframes
 [wireframes](https://imgur.com/a/3koTcDB)